-Some accidents may need to be reported to the Enforcing Authority (e.g. the Health and Safety Executive (HSE)), with certain records being kept.
+Some accidents may need to be reported to the relevant Enforcing Authority, with certain records being kept.
 This is required under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (commonly known as RIDDOR).
 You will have to do this where:

-- You are an employer to report any work-related deaths, and certain work-related injuries, cases of disease, and certain near misses involving your employees wherever they are working - You are in control of premises to report any work-related deaths, certain injuries to members of the public and self-employed people on your premises, and dangerous occurrences that occur on your premises.
-Further information on what you need to do in these circumstances is provided at: www.hse.gov.uk/riddor/index.htm.
+- you are an employer to report any work-related deaths, and certain work-related injuries, cases of disease, and near misses involving your employees wherever they are working - you are in control of premises to report any work-related deaths, certain injuries to members of the public and self-employed people on your premises, and dangerous occurrences that occur on your premises.

+Further guidance along with details of what needs to be reported; the means for doing this and the records to be retained is available at www.hse.gov.uk/riddor/index.htm.